jamescherti/compile-angel.el/README.md

 ### What is the difference between auto-compile and compile-angel?

 Jonas Bernouli, the author of auto-compile, has made some design decisions that prevent it from guaranteeing that all .el packages are byte-compiled and native-compiled.
 For example, if the user deletes all the .elc files or if the .el files have never been compiled before, auto-compile won't recompile them.
-Here is a quote from u/tarsius_ (Jonas Bernouli), the auto-compile author ([from this discussion](https://www.reddit.com/r/emacs/comments/1gmmnhn/comment/lwhtte2/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button)):
+Here is a quote from Jonas Bernouli, aka *u/tarsius_*, the auto-compile author ([from this discussion](https://www.reddit.com/r/emacs/comments/1gmmnhn/comment/lwhtte2/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button)):
 > Both [autocompile] modes only ever re-compile a source file when the
 > respective byte code file already exists but is outdated.
 Otherwise
 > they do not compile the source file.
 By "otherwise" I mean if: